 According to the Bureau of Labor Statistics (BLS), the software developer employment rate is expected to grow by 24% through 2026.
 So, being in this field is a very smart career move that you have made.
 But you may now be wondering where to next?
 What is the best move for you to further your software career?
 The good news is whether you’ve been in the software field for a few years or a few decades, there is a path for you!

 Are you ready to dive in?

 Now, one question you may be asking yourself while deciding where to go next in your career is: Do I need a master’s degree?

 Some companies may prefer a master’s degree, but it is not always or even usually required.
 The best thing to do would be to research your dream company or dream job to see what they may want or require.
-Remember, you can always go back later to obtain an advanced degree, and oftentimes experience is the greatest factor in moving you up the software career path line.
+Remember, you can always go back later to obtain an advanced degree, and oftentimes your IT experience is the greatest factor in moving you up the software career path line.

 No matter where you are in your career path though, there are some important things to keep in mind.
 It is important to always have a strong background in programming and throughout your whole career, you will want to keep up to date on new tools and computer languages.
 The more knowledge and experience you have, the greater you can and will be set apart for future employment.
 Lastly, any skills and/or knowledge that is specific to the industry you are interested in going into.
 For example, if you want to do software work in the banking industry, it’d be a good idea to have a basic understanding of financial principles.

 Now, let’s define the two groups that fall under Software: Software Engineers and Software Developers.
 Which one are you?
 Are you wanting to switch?
 Do you even know the difference?

 Well, it’s kind of like the Square-Rectangle relationship where all squares are rectangles, but not all rectangles are squares.
 Many software engineers are involved with software development in the software case, but few software developers are engineers.